erlzhang/jekyll-theme-persephone/docs/books.md

 - Create a `index.md` in `_books/persephone`;
 - Create other files the `_books/persephone`.

-`index.md` is the font page of your book.
+`index.md` is the front page of your book.
 You should set the title, start and end date of your book, a thumbnail in its front matter.
-The `markdown` should looks like this:
+The `markdown` should look like this:

 ```markdown
 ---